maryam-mohebbi/cryptocurrency_price_bot/README.md

 This is an advanced software engineering project.
 This project should cover 11 different phases.
 This project is coding a telegram bot for getting the price of cryptocurrencies with some actions like getting charts or comparison coins.

-## 1. git
+## 1. Git

-A git repository was set up and I am going to use git features like branches, pull requests,s, and GitHub action for my project.
+A git repository was set up and I am going to use git features like branches, pull requests, and GitHub action for my project.

 ## 2. UML